aadityadar/SAMVAAD/index.md

 ## Seminar in Applied Microeconomics - Virtual Assembly and Discussion

 SAMVAAD is a platform for faculty and researchers in India to present their work and get feedback from the applied micro community.
-Starting May 2020, the online seminars will be conducted on Zoom every Friday from 10 AM to 11:15 AM IST.
+Starting May 2020, the online seminars were conducted on Zoom every Friday from 10 AM to 11:15 AM IST.
 The weekly edition of SAMVAAD concluded on July 24, 2020.
 Going forward, SAMVAADs will be conducted once a month.

 - _Format:_ Speakers will have 45 mins to present their research, followed by 30 mins of questions and answers, in the spirit of having an open dialogue and discussion.
   - While the speaker is presenting, only clarifying questions may be asked in the chat window.
 Co-authors should feel free to answer questions in the chat and if a question is unanswered (or if there is no co-author), the moderator will interject the presenter to ask the question.